Over 12 years ago, a piece of paper made me really happy.

 I got to walk through the same academic buildings where I took classes, I got to buy coffee in the same cafeteria.
 In a lot of ways, I got to reclaim that town as something different.
 As a town that is now part of my adulthood, not just part of my youth.

-Prof. Ekaterina Solovieva
+Yours, Prof. Ekaterina Solovieva